HedvigS/rgrambank/README.md

 remotes::install_github("HedvigS/rgrambank", ref = "v1.0")
 library(rgrambank)
 ```

+## Structure of content
+Within this repository, functions are found in the directory `R` and examples in `example_scripts`.
+The directory `example_scripts` contain `R`-scripts which illustrate sepcific functions.
+For example, the script `example_scripts/binarise.R` showcases the functions `rgrambank::make_binary_ParameterTable`and `rgrambank::make_binary_ValueTable`.
+This README contains a list of all the functions, linked to example scripts and with details on who wrote the function and who reviewed it.
+In order to run the example scripts you need to set your working directory to `example_scripts`, as this is how the file-paths to `R` and `fixed` are set up.
+The example scripts also rely on the package [rcldf by Simon Greenhill](https://github.com/SimonGreenhill/rcldf) for fetching Grambank and Glottobank-datasets.

+Detailed descriptions of the functions parameters and behaviour can be found in their respective scripts in the dir `R` or accessed via the help-pages once the package is installed.

+# Who did what

+The entire set of code of the Grambank release-paper and grambank-analysed was primarily written by Simon Greenhill, Sam Passmore, Hedvig Skirgård, Damián Blasi, Russell Dinnage, Hannah Haynie, Angela Chira and Luke Maurits.
+The functions here, in rgrambank, are primarily written by Simon Greenhill and Hedvig Skirgård.
+Specific author(s) is/are specified for each function.

 # Review
 The functions in this repos go through internal peer-review within the Department of Cultural and Linguistic Evolution at the Max Planck Insitute for Evolutionary Anthropology.
 The table below tracks which functions have been reviewed and by whom.